MicrosoftDocs/learn/learn-pr/azure/manage-secrets-in-java-applications-zero-trust/includes/6-securing-a-java-application-from-a-java-developer-perspective.md

 In this unit, you'll configure the existing Spring Boot application to use the secrets stored in Azure Key Vault.

-You'll have the role of a Java developer, who will configure his project to read those secrets.
+You'll have the role of a Java developer, who will configure their project to read those secrets.

 ## Configuring the Java project

 The Azure Spring Boot starter for Key Vault automates the usage of the Key Vault Java SDK for Spring Boot developers.

-In the previous section, we added 2 environment variables using the Azure CLI: `AZURE_KEYVAULT_ENABLED`, and `AZURE_KEYVAULT_URI`.
+In the previous section, we added two environment variables using the Azure CLI: `AZURE_KEYVAULT_ENABLED`, and `AZURE_KEYVAULT_URI`.

 Those environment variables are read by Spring Boot, and used to authenticate to Azure Key Vault, using underneath the Java SDK for Key Vault.